 You may or may not know, but there’s a special paint that reduces noise.

-Acousti-Coat is specially formulated for this purpose and minimizes noise by up to 30%.
+Acousti-Coat soundproofing paint is specially formulated for this purpose and minimizes noise by up to 30%.
 It’s made of hollow ceramic microspheres, resins that are quite sound-absorbing and different fillers.

 The best part is that it’s easy to apply so anybody can do it.
 You just apply it with a paint roller to all the large areas, and with an angled brush to the small and hard-to-reach points.
-Keep in mind that it dries quickly.
+Keep in mind that soundproof or acoustic paint dries quickly.

 This paint does an incredible job at dampening sounds.
-We recommend you apply two coats for best results in noisy neighborhoods.
+We recommend you apply two coats for best results in places where noise pollution is high, especially in noisy apartment complexes and neighborhoods.

-Adding foam panels like these to your walls is one of the best things you can do to improve its soundproofing qualities.
+Adding acoustic foams to your interior walls is one of the best things you can do to improve their soundproofing qualities.
 These are made especially for this purpose which is precisely why people use them in recording studios.

 The panels are quite affordable, and the installation is also simple.
 They come in different sizes, and there are also a few colors to choose from.
 Again, the glue you use can be an extra layer of protection, which is also a plus.